 (Average Max Temperature: 9°C. Average Precipitation: 120mm.)

 - Scotland Weather in April: The temperatures are slightly warmer in April, with the afternoon high climbing to 12°C, but mountainous areas will still be cold enough to have snow on the peaks.
 The better news is that this is one of the drier months of the year, with precipitation decreasing significantly, down to 50mm on average.
-Mornings and evenings will be chilly, so you’ll still need to bring clothing for cold weather like a warm coat (waterproof ideally with rain possible in every month), but afternoons are usually pleasant enough for just a sweater or light jacket.
+Mornings and evenings will be chilly, so you’ll still need to bring clothing for cold weather like a warm (perhaps waterproof) coat, but afternoons are usually pleasant enough for just a sweater or light jacket.
 Pack clothing that can be worn in layers and you should be well prepared.

 (Average Max Temperature: 12°C. Average Precipitation: 50mm.)

 - Scotland Weather in May: May brings spring wildflowers to Scotland, and other than the highest peaks, the snow will have melted by now.
-This is one of the best months to travel here, with the crowds of summer still weeks away and temperatures a bit more pleasant with afternoon highs at 14°C. The average precipitation increases slightly to 60mm, but it’s a good idea to bring that waterproof jacket no matter when you plan to come, along with sweaters and sweatshirts for chilly mornings and evenings.
+This is one of the best months to travel here, with the crowds of summer still weeks away and temperatures a bit more pleasant with afternoon highs at 14°C. The average precipitation increases slightly to 60mm, so it’s a good idea to bring that waterproof jacket, along with sweaters and sweatshirts for chilly mornings and evenings.

 (Average Max Temperature: 14°C. Average Precipitation: 60mm.)